 To promote teaching and research about China in the State of Oklahoma, the Institute offers two annual competitive grant opportunities for OU faculty and faculty at other Oklahoma K-16 educational institutions.
-Applications should be submitted to the Institute no later than Monday, APRIL 15, 2013.
+Applications should be submitted to the Institute no later than APRIL 15.
 They will be reviewed by the Institute's grants committee, and the winners announced by the end of April.
 Winners are expected to conduct their research or develop their courses over the following summer.
-The number and size of the grants will be contungent on the quality of the applications and the Institute's budget, but we anticipate awarding two to three grants of $500 to $2,000 in a typical year.
+The number and size of the grants will be contingent on the quality of the applications and the Institute's budget, but we anticipate awarding two to three grants of $500 to $2,000 in a typical year.

 1. Course development grants